Truliant makes auto loans fast and easy.

 If your income has been impacted and you need lower payments, considering the term length will be less important than that monthly payment.
 However, if you’re refinancing because you can get a better rate, make sure to refinance for the time left (or less) on your current loan – otherwise you may pay more in interest over the life of the loan.

-When you're refinancing your vehicle, your insurance may be affected.
-In some cases, your insurance premium may decrease, saving you even more.
+When you refinance your car, your insurance may be affected.
+In some cases, your insurance premium may decrease.
+Auto loan refinancing may save you money multiple ways.

 Insurance premiums are calculated using a variety of factors including the car's value and coverage on the vehicle.
 When you refinance, the value of the car may change which, in turn, can help to decrease your insurance premium.
 If your car's value is under a certain threshold established by your individual insurance carrier, you may also be able to reduce the coverage on your vehicle which can also decrease your insurance premium.